WeiXinFam/CreativeCoding/p5/README.md

   - The background() function can be used in the setup() function to set the initial color of the canvas when the sketch begins.
   - The background() function can also be called in the draw() loop to clear the canvas at the beginning of each frame, which is useful for creating animations that will be introduced in a later lesson.
 - The draw() function is similar to the setup() function in that p5.js will automatically execute it at the right time.
 The draw() function will run after all the code in the setup() function is complete.
 Note that like the setup() function, the draw() function should not be explicitly called.
+  - Additionally, the functions placed inside the draw() function will be executed from the top-down.
   - Unlike the setup() function, the draw() function will repeatedly execute in what is known as the draw loop.
 The draw() function is also referred to as the draw() loop because the code block in the function will execute infinitely until the sketch ends by closing the browser window or navigating away from the sketch.
 The draw loop will also terminate when the noLoop() function is called.

 ### Shape Commands